gbmhunter/blog/content/electronics/components/inductors/_index.md

 Inductor markings can be confusing (or completely absent!), making it hard to determine the part number and inductance of a particular inductor.
 Additionally, basic multimeters have no ability to measure inductance.
 Luckily, there are many ways to measure inductance in a laboratory setting.

+### Measuring Inductance with a Signal Generator and Oscilloscope

-One such way is with a signal generator and oscilloscope.
+One way to measure the inductance of an inductor is with a signal generator and oscilloscope[^bib-dos4ever-meas-unknown-inductors].

 1. Set the signal generator to:
     * Waveform: `Sine wave`